 In most states and territories the government has a school bus network to supply free bus transport to students living in regional areas.
 Some independent and Catholic schools have bus services for all students.

-Your child might also be able to get a travel allowance from your state or territory education department, or have transport costs funded through the National Disability Insurance Scheme (NDIS).
+Your child might also be able to get a travel allowance from your state or territory education department.

 Outside of school hours care

-Outside of school hours (OOSH) care programs can get support and funding from the Australian Government to help them with creating an inclusive environment for children with disability.
+Outside of school hours (OOSH) care programs can get support and funding through the Australian Government’s Inclusion Support Program to help with creating an inclusive environment for children with disability.
 This funding can cover extra staff, resources, training or equipment.

-Your state or territory education department can give you more information about school support and funding for your child:
+Your state or territory education department or Catholic or independent school association can give you more information about school support and funding for your child.